a photographer returns to the paris projects of his teenage years

 This story was originally published by i-D France.

 Over the last few years, curious Parisians, for better or for worse, have opened up to suburbia — exploring it to rid themselves of the hasty preconceptions that French society tends to apply to its suburbs.
 But seldom do we wonder what goes on in the mind of a young person who experiences that same crossing the other way around.
-That is, the mind of a young person raised in the projects, who has spent their entire childhood fantasising about Parisian nights, and who suddenly experiences a redefinition of his identity when the inner city finally opens up to them, bringing forth new dialects, new dress codes, and new cultural references.
+That is, the mind of a young person raised in the projects, who has spent their entire childhood fantasizing about Parisian nights, and who suddenly experiences a redefinition of his identity when the inner city finally opens up to them, bringing forth new dialects, new dress codes, and new cultural references.

 This has been the experience of Marvin Bonheur, a 27-year-old photographer raised in the 93 suburbs and a resident of Paris since 2014.
-It’s this unsettling arrival to Paris which sparked his first collection of pictures, Alzheimer, combined with the desire to re-engage with his suburban culture, so often negated by Paris and downplayed or dramatised by society at large.
+It’s this unsettling arrival to Paris which sparked his first collection of pictures, Alzheimer, combined with the desire to re-engage with his suburban culture, so often negated by Paris and downplayed or dramatized by society at large.
 We discussed this with him just over a year ago.
-Marvin had shot the iconic places and architecture of his childhood and teenage years, along with the scenery and lifestyles of these marginalised existences.
-His follow-up is Thérapie, the second instalment in a trilogy in the making, on view at Floréal Belleville until November 7.
+Marvin had shot the iconic places and architecture of his childhood and teenage years, along with the scenery and lifestyles of these marginalized existences.
+His follow-up is Thérapie, the second installment in a trilogy in the making, on view at Floréal Belleville until November 7.
 After having mapped out his suburban spaces, from Aulnay to Bondy and Villepinte, Marvin sets his focus on the people, the faces, the smiles, and the emotions which arise in these areas as his own personal therapy, teaching himself and the world about the richness of this suburban culture.

 i-D chatted with Marvin about Nike “Requins,” and what comes after Alzheimer and Therapy.